manqingzhou/manqingzhou.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: ME!
 subtitle: why you should hire me
 ---

-My name is Manqing/Sherry.
+My name is Manqing(Sherry).
 I have the following qualities:

 - I rock a great jazz dance
 - I'm extremely passionate about food&drink&traveling